Ann Coffey

-Margaret Ann Coffey (née Brown; born 31 August 1946) is a British politician who was Member of Parliament (MP) for Stockport from 1992 to 2019.
+Margaret Ann Coffey (née Brown; born 31 August 1946) is a British former politician who was Member of Parliament (MP) for Stockport from 1992 to 2019.
 A former member of the Labour Party, she defected to form Change UK.

 Coffey resigned from the Labour Party in 2019 in protest at the leadership of Jeremy Corbyn and, with six others, formed Change UK.

-As of November 2019, Coffey is no longer a Member of Parliament.

 Early life and education

 Born as Margaret Ann Brown to a Royal Air Force officer, in Inverness, she attended Nairn Academy, Bodmin County Grammar School (which closed in 1973), Bushey Grammar School and the Borough Polytechnic Institute in London, where she was awarded a Bachelor of Science degree in Sociology in 1969, and was elected vice president of the students' union.

-She attended Walsall College of Education where she was awarded a Postgraduate Certificate in Education (PGCE) in 1971 and qualified as a teacher, and the University of Manchester where she completed her Master of Science in psychiatric social work at the School of Medicine.
+Coffey attended Walsall College of Education where she was awarded a Postgraduate Certificate in Education (PGCE) in 1971 and qualified as a teacher, and the University of Manchester where she completed her Master of Science in psychiatric social work at the School of Medicine.